noddde

 cd samples/sample-flash-sale && yarn start

-Requires Docker running (Testcontainers spins up PostgreSQL automatically).
+Requires Docker running (Testcontainers spins up PostgreSQL and NATS automatically).

 Key Patterns Demonstrated